blaenk/site/content/notes/distributed-systems.md

 Two-phase locking allows concurrent reads to the same object, but writing requires exclusive access.
 This means that a transaction wanting to write must wait until all reading transactions have committed or aborted, and once the writing transaction has begun, all transactions wanting to read must wait until the writing transaction has committed or aborted.

-Blockinf of readers and writers can be implemented by having a lock on each database object which can be either in shared or exclusive mode.
+Blocking of readers and writers can be implemented by having a lock on each database object which can be either in shared or exclusive mode.

 Two-Phase locking is so named because the first phase is when the lock is acquired, mid-transaction, and the second phase is when the lock is released at the end of the transaction.